Manuka Honey Thanksgiving Recipes

 Preheat your oven to 165°C (325°F).

-In a bowl, combine graham cracker crumbs, sugar, and melted butter for the crust.
-Press this mixture into the bottom of a 9-inch springform pan.
+In a bowl, combine cracker crumbs, sugar, and melted butter.
+Press this crust mixture into the bottom of a 9-inch springform pan.

 In a large mixing bowl, beat the cream cheese and sugar until smooth.
 Add pumpkin puree, eggs, flour, spices, Manuka honey, and vanilla extract.
 Mix until well combined.